-From 11.59pm on Wednesday 25 March 2020 New Zealand will be into COVID-19 response Level 4.
+From 11.59pm on Monday 27 April 2020 New Zealand will be at COVID-19 alert response Level 3.
 PSS' Family Works and Enliven services are classified as essential services and will remain operational.

 For specific Family Works information please refer to https://pss.org.nz/family-works/about/covid-19-response/